laravel/docs/validation.md

     // Ensure the given password has not been compromised 3 times in the same data leak Password::min(8)->uncompromised(3);

-Of course, may chain all the methods specified above:
+Of course, you may chain all the methods specified above:

     Password::min(8)
         ->letters()